 Another pair of characters, U+0133 LATIN SMALL LIGATURE IJ and its uppercase version, was provided to support the digraph "ij" in Dutch, often termed a "ligature" in discussions of Dutch orthography.
 When adding intercharacter spacing for line justification, the "ij" is kept as a unit, and the space between the i and j does not increase.
 In titlecasing, both the i and the j are uppercased, as in the word "IJsselmeer."
-Using a single code point might simplify software support for such features; however, because a vast amount of Dutch data is encoded without this digraph character, under most circumstances one will encounter an $\langle i, j \rangle$ sequence.
+Using a single code point might simplify software support for such features; however, because a vast amount of Dutch data is encoded without this digraph character, under most circumstances one will encounter an sequence.

 Finally, U+0149 LATIN SMALL LETTER N PRECEDED BY APOSTROPHE was encoded for use in Afrikaans.
-However, in nearly all cases it is better represented simply by a sequence of an apostrophe followed by "n".
+The character is deprecated, and its use is strongly discouraged.
+In nearly all cases it is better represented by a sequence of an apostrophe followed by "n".